installation/csf/README.md

 ConfigServer Security & Firewall install
 ========================================

-Install Webmin on several Linux distributions with one script
+Install ConfigServer Security & Firewall on several Linux distributions with one script

 * Installs all dependencies using apt or yum